Ahmed-797/uta-student-search/README.md

 - Get a list of courses registered for a specific student
 - Refresh the list of registered courses
 - View detailed course information including instructor name, timing, location
-- Query [RateMyProfessors](https://www.ratemyprofessors.com/) website for with the instructor name
+- Query [RateMyProfessors](https://www.ratemyprofessors.com/) website with the instructor name

 ## Requirements